• Skip to primary navigation

 The information on this webpage has been based on this summary from our member organisation Lupus UK.

-The NHS Autumn 2024 COVID-19 booster programme is now underway across the UK, including England, Scotland, Wales, and Northern Ireland.
+The NHS COVID-19 Seasonal Vaccination Programme: Autumn/winter 2024/25 is now underway across the UK, including England, Scotland, Wales, and Northern Ireland.
 Those eligible can receive their booster vaccinations at GP surgeries, participating pharmacies, or vaccination centres.

 How to get your booster